UMM-CSci-3601/fullstack-lab/README.md

 ## Testing and Continuous Integration

-You have the same testing options as before: you can test the client, or the server or both.
+You have the ability to test the client (component testing with Karma), the server (JUnit testing and Mockito), or both (E2E testing).

 ### Testing the client